oldsong/ssac/src/project_report.md

 ## Install

-Install dependent Python librarys:
+Python librarys listed below must be installed:

 ```shell
 pip3 install pytz
 pip3 install julian
 pip3 install timezonefinder
 ```
-If your system doesn't have tinker, you must also install it, for example:
+If your system doesn't have Python tinker, you must also install it, for example:

 ```shell
 sudo apt-get install python3-tk